Solving Stochastic Compositional Optimization is Nearly as Easy as Solving Stochastic Optimization: Proofs of main results

-We first prove a multi-level version of the tracking variance lemma. \begin{lemma}[Tracking variance of multi-level SCSC] If Assumptions 1-4 hold, and $\bby_n^{k+1}$ is generated by running the multi-level SCSC iteration \eqref{eq.SCSCm} given $\bbtheta^k$, then the variance of $\bby_n^{k+1}$ satisfies
+In this section, we establish the convergence results of the multi-level SCSC, and present the corresponding analysis.
+We first prove a multi-level version of the tracking variance lemma. \begin{lemma}[Tracking variance of multi-level SCSC] If Assumptions m1-m4 hold, and $\bby_n^{k+1}$ is generated by running the multi-level SCSC iteration \eqref{eq.SCSCm} given $\bbtheta^k$, then the variance of $\bby_n^{k+1}$ satisfies

 \end{lemma} \begin{proof} Use ${\cal F}^{k,n}$ to denote the $\sigma$-algebra generated by $\{\cdots,\bbtheta^k,\bby_1^k,\ldots,\bby_{n-1}^k\}$ From the update \eqref{eq.SCSCm}, we have that

 where we define the three terms as